microsoft/FluidFramework/experimental/dds/tree2/docs/Shared Tree Philosophy.md

 # Stored and View Schema

 Applications need to make assumptions about the data they are working with.
-For simple in memory cases, this is generally managed with types.
+For simple in-memory cases, this is generally managed with types.
-The code in the application uses those types to enable readers of the code (including other developers and compilers) reason about and validate the logic in the application.
+The code in the application uses those types to enable readers of the code (including other developers and compilers) to reason about and validate the logic in the application.
-Shared Tree provides this same experience: the application code gets to use types to reason about the document content its working with, however it also has to deal with the fact that the document content might come from a different application or a different version of the same application (newer, older or even a divergent fork).
+Shared Tree provides this same experience: the application code gets to use types to reason about the document content it's working with, however it also has to deal with the fact that the document content might come from a different application or a different version of the same application (newer, older or even a divergent fork).
-To ensure content from a document is not misinterpreted, the document carries with it the "stored schema", which defines the structure and editing behaviors of the content within ghr document.
+To ensure content from a document is not misinterpreted, the document carries with it the "stored schema", which defines the structure and editing behaviors of the content within the document.
 This can be checked against the "view schema" which defines the types the application is programmed against.
 If they match, the application can safely work on the document as is.
 If they do not match, the application needs to take some corrective action.